Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

   file browser
 - `connectorId`: the connector id to use in the dataset object that will be created with the Cosmo Tech API
 - `description`: the description to use in the dataset object that will be created with the Cosmo Tech API
+- `defaultValue`: if you want to have a default file instead of no file uploaded by default, you can provide the id of an existing dataset in the `defaultValue` property

 Example: